LongyuanZhang/OMM_GMX/README.md

 OpenMM TI using Gromacs input

 ## How to use this example?
-First, create a conda environment from it: conda env create -f OMM_GMX.yml
+First, create a conda environment from OMM_GMX.yml: conda env create -f OMM_GMX.yml

 ghost.top: the topology file used in Gromacs thermodynamic integration.
 solv_ions.gro: the coonfiguration in Gromacs thermodynamic integration, with the very last two particle Na+ and Cl- as the alchemical particles.